 Practicum experiences play an integral part of the public humanities MA degree.
 A summer-long and a semester-long practicum provide an opportunity for experiential learning and give students a chance to connect academic learning to the work of a public humanities organization.
 They also introduce students to experienced professionals who can offer mentorship and help students network with professionals in the field.
+During the summer practicum, students participate in an on-line blog, sharing experiences and questions with each other and Center faculty and staff; during the semester, practicum participants meet regularly in person with Center faculty and staff.

 The selection of practicum sites is limited only by students’ imagination, logistics, and funding.
 For their semester practicums, completed concurrently with classes, students generally arrange positions at organizations in Providence, Boston, or other sites in southern New England.
 In recent years, these have included: the Boston Museum of Fine Arts; the City of Providence’s department of Art, Culture + Tourism; the MIT Museum; the New England Foundation for the Arts; the Rhode Island Council for the Humanities; the RISD Museum; and the Roger Williams National Memorial.
 Summer practicum choices are not limited geographically and students have selected placements with organizations in New Zealand, Germany, Sweden, and Hong Kong, as well as numerous historic sites, museums, libraries, and cultural organizations throughout the U.S.